R. LOUIS BOFFERDING FINE & DECORATIVE ART 232 EAST 59TH STREET NYC 10021 TELEPHONE 212.744.6725 /

 Aldrich was born in, lived in, and died in her family’s mansion on Benevolent Street.
 And speaking of benevolence, in the 1930s she gave her collections of Asian textiles and European porcelains to the Rhode Island School of Design Museum.
 Her remaining treasures passed down through the family of her sister, Abby Aldrich Rockefeller, the modern art collector, and founder of the Museum of Modern Art.
 Lucy was a spinster, a bluestocking, and deaf, but she was no drudge, traveling through Asia wearing Paris couture and Cartier jewelry.
 One night in 1923, on a Peking-bound train, she and her fellow passengers were kidnapped by bandits, marched off in bedclothes, and held for ransom.
 Two weeks later she managed to escape during a rainstorm, and hid in a doghouse.
 On returning to Providence the local worthies assumed she’d finally learned a woman’s place is in the home.
 But when she received compensation from the Chinese government she went on another buying trip to Asia.
-In the way of an explanation, she remarked, “I’d rather be a Buddhist than a Baptist.”
+By way of an explanation she remarked, “I’d rather be a Buddhist than a Baptist.”

 NAPOLEON III CRYSTAL AND ORMOLU VASE